Fahim602/Fahim602.github.io/projects/Secure-Office-Network-Deployment/secure-office-network-deployment.md

 Router(config-subif)# ip address 192.168.1.1 255.255.255.0      # Assign the default gateway ip address for VLAN 10

 # Process repeated for VLAN 20 (Management) and VLAN 30 (HR)
 ```
+> Note: 802.1q tagging is essential for RoaS as it ensures that packets are routed correctly between VLANs

 <table>
   <thead>